The Band

 Bill Bleistine

 Bill's wife Aly is his greatest booster, and he wisely seeks her "better-half" counsel along the road of life.
-Bill's drumming skills are most evident when he takes his "Hug Yourself" solo, something he gets ever more proficient, fluent and dazzling at.
-His ensemble playing is also terrific, having come leaps and bounds forward under the terrible Hooli-Scrutinous eye.
-Hailing from Lebanon, PA, Bill played for years in cover bands and Christian bands, then made the move to Nashville in the late 90s.
-Lucky for us all he didn't stay in PA!
+Bill's drumming skills are most evident when he takes his "Hug Yourself” solo, but his ensemble playing is also amazing!
+Hailing from Lebanon, PA, Bill started playing drums at age 10, and has played live since age 14.
+He played for years in cover bands and Christian bands in PA and then when moving to NJ.
+Bill made the move to Nashville in 1999 in pursuit of his dream to play original music on a bigger stage, and was there until July 2013 when he moved to the Cincinnati area.
+Lucky for us all he didn't stay in PA/NJ!
 Long may he sit in the Ceili drum chair!

 Robbie Spangnoletti